dusk-network/plonk/docs/notes-snark.md

-This module contains the methodology of how zk-SNARKS are constructed.
+3This module contains the methodology of how zk-SNARKS are constructed.

 SNARKs